MAT-IV/MAT-IV.github.io/experience.md

         <h3>Summer 2023 - Second Term (More Autonomy and Operations)</h3>
         <p>
-          By my second term, I moved from shadowing to owning more of the design work and also stepped into operations through the technical control center (TCC).
-I expanded into thermo-fluid system analysis while still building on the piping and test stand understanding from my first rotation.
+          By my second rotation, I transitioned from supporting design work to owning portions of system definition and stepping into cryogenic operations through the Technical Control Center (TCC).
+This term expanded my role into system-level fluid modeling and test execution.
         </p>

         <!-- Key Work -->
         <h3>Key Work</h3>
         <ul>
-          <li>Independently developed PSKs for multiple projects (engine schematics, facility and special test equipment drawings), including stand walk-downs to ensure designs matched real hardware and were technician-friendly to install.</li>
+          <li>Independently developed PSKs for multiple projects, including engine schematics and special test equipment drawings, conducting stand walk-downs to ensure designs matched as-built hardware and were practical for technician installation.</li>
-          <li>Shadowed and then acted as a transfer engineer in the TCC, executing a supervised LOX transfer from storage tanks to a customer’s run tank and seeing how design, software, and operations converge on test day.</li>
+          <li>SShadowed and then served as a LOX transfer engineer in the TCC, supporting supervised transfers from storage tanks to customer run tanks and gaining first-hand experience with cryogenic operations on test day.</li>
-          <li>Built Flomaster models and test sequences for the LOX Valve Test (LVT), using fluid property tools (REFPROP) and manufacturer Cv curves to simulate different valve profiles and verify component pressure limits and test cases.</li>
+          <li>Built Flomaster system models and test sequences for the LOX Valve Test (LVT), using REFPROP fluid properties, Darcy–Weisbach loss calculations, and manufacturer Cv curves to evaluate pressure drops, verify component limits, and define safe operating test cases.</li>
         </ul>

         <!-- Optional: video block -->